abdullah-dev5/Github-profile-finder/README.md

 - **Followers and Following Counts:** Get insights into the user's network with the number of followers and following.
 - **Name and Bio:** Learn more about the user through their name and bio.
 - **GitHub Profile Link:** Easily navigate to the user's complete GitHub profile for more details.
+- **Location Geocoding:** Convert user addresses to geographic coordinates using Geoapify.
+- **Globe Display:** Visualize user locations on an interactive globe using the React Globe library.

 ## Technologies Used